PeterCamilleri/mysh/README.md

 ?          | This help on the help command.
-@          | Help on the show command. env        | Help on the show env command. gls        | Help on gls internal mysh command. help       | This help on the help command. history    | Help on the history command.
+@          | Help on the show command. env        | Help on the show env command. gem        | Help on the show gem command. gls        | Help on gls internal mysh command. help       | This help on the help command. history    | Help on the history command.